 Field Education Hours

-Students in the standard, two-year program complete a minimum of 900 field hours over the course of their studies.
-In the first year of the program, students participate in a field practicum about 15 hours per week, which are generally completed over two full days.
-In the second year, students participate in a field practicum about 18 hours per week, which are generally completed over three days.
+Students complete a minimum of 1,000 field hours over the course of their studies.
+In the generalist year, students participate in a field practicum about 15 hours per week, which are generally completed over two full days for a total of at least 400 hours.
+Students in advanced standing and students in the specialized year of the program participate in a field practicum about 21 hours per week, which are generally completed over three days, for a total of at least 600 hours.

 Field Instructors and Field Liaisons